jevko/writing/2023-07-23-revelation.md

 means the same thing as $\lambda x.\lambda y.y$ in the conventional notation.

-All well and good, but how do we refer to a variable that is not topmost in current scope?
+That's all well and good, but how do we refer to a variable that is not topmost in current scope?

 **Here is where the revelation comes in**:

 `revelation ::=` $\boldsymbol{\sigma}$ `term`

 Besides being a cool pun, the name is quite descriptive.
-The sigma $\sigma$ operator **creates a new scope for the term that follows it with the topmost variable discarded**, thus *revealing* the next variable to the term.
+The **revelation operator**, denoted by sigma $\sigma$, **creates a new scope for the term that follows it, with the topmost variable discarded**, thus *revealing* the next variable to the term.
 The topmost variable in the new scope is the one introduced by the lambda *one step back* from the current position.
 So:

 $$
 \lambda \lambda \sigma \tau